dashcommerce/dashcommerce-3/ReadMe.txt

 Sign up for Authorize.Net - https://ems.authorize.net/oap/home.aspx?SalesRepID=98&ResellerID=12191

-Best of luck to you in creating your online store!
+Best of luck to you in creating your online store!!